Chinese papers defend removing term presidential limits

 “I really don’t dare to say anything about this,” wrote another, in a comment under an article on the constitution carried on the Weibo account of the People’s Liberation Army Daily.
 The entire comments section was later removed.

-Only two “no” votes were cast, with three abstentions and one vote invalidated, from almost 3,000 delegates in parliament.
+Only two“no” votes were cast, with three abstentions and one vote invalidated, from almost 3,000 delegates in parliament.

 The U.S.-based group Human Rights in China said there were huge risks in allowing such a concentration of power.